TrojanTO: Action-Level Backdoor Attacks against Trajectory Optimization Models: Ablation Studies

-Intuitively, high-quality trajectories are crucial for model training, especially when training data are limited.
+Intuitively, high-quality trajectories are crucial for training TO models, especially when the training data are limited.
 When failed trajectories are chosen for backdoor training, the model is likely to overfit these trajectories, leading to a significant degradation in performance on the normal task.

 We conduct ablation experiments employing different data selection methods to select the trajectories used in backdoor training.
 As shown in Table~\ref{tab:data selection}, the `Bad' method exhibits poor training data quality, resulting in significantly lower CP across most environments.
 In contrast, the `Random' method demonstrates better performance.
 The `Filtering' method achieves the highest CP, which demonstrates that high-quality trajectories are crucial for effective backdoor implantation.